johnshearing/bioelectocracy/README.md

 How do we return control of the Price system to Mac?
 That is effectively the same thing as asking how do we end price system manipulation.
 The answer is by transitioning to decentralized blockchain for money and finance, voting and governance, news and social media, identity management, and defense.
 More on this as we proceed.
-Before we continue we provide some more background on Levin and Lyons' work.

 ---